SeeYouMonday/SeeYouMonday/README.md

 * Parsing pdf input: we plan to use an existing pdf parsing tools called [PDFMiner](https://github.com/pdfminer/pdfminer.six) .
 PDFMiner is free, open source and available on Github.
 It is compatible with both Python 2 and 3, with a focus on parsing and analyzing text data, which is suitable for the goal of our project.
 Additionally, PDFMiner supports multiple font types and allow us to convert the PDF input files into plain text format.

-* Ranking: tf-idf and cosine similarity.
-We will index the documents as we have done for the homeworks.
-But instead of using the full vocabulary, we will create a much smaller dictionary containing only tech related keywords that appear often on resumes and company websites, as technical skills are what companies are mostly looking for.
-We will also manually create equivalent term dictionary for technical terms that have multiple variations.
-For example, “NLP” and “natural language processing” would be considered the same term.
+* Ranking: [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index).
+We indexed the documents as we have done for the homeworks.
+But instead of using the full vocabulary, we created a much smaller dictionary containing only tech related keywords that appear often on resumes and company websites, as technical skills are what companies are mostly looking for.
+We also included technical terms that have multiple variations.
+For example, “NLP” and “natural language processing” are both in our dictionary.
+The Jaccard similarity measures the overlap unique technical terms between the resume and the job positing.
+The resulting job postings were ranked in descending order.

 ## Results and evaluation

  We randomly select 12 documents from our data file as a test document collection.
 Since most of the documents will potentially be relevant based on our scope, we do not calculate precision and recall.
 We ranked the documents on scale of 0-3 manually, so we had a best order of documents and a ground truth Discounted Cumulative Gain(DCG) value.
 From there we can calculate the Normalized DCG of our system.
+The score from NDCG seems promising.

 > SUM Ranking:
 3 1 3 1 1 3 0 2 1 0 0 0